hyperplanning/hyperapi/docs/zones.md

 - `editor` (nullable, string): The user who last edited the zone group, or `null` if no editor is assigned.
 - `isPublic` (boolean): A flag indicating whether the zone group is public (`true`) or restricted to specific users (`false`).
 - `id` (integer): The unique identifier for the zone group.
-- `floor` (nullable, string): This field is reserved for future use or specific cases, and is currently `null`.
+- `floor` (nullable, string): This field indicates the atomic unit or base level of the zone within the zone group.
+It specifies the smallest unit that constitutes the zone group, and its value can vary depending on the specific zone structure.
 - `isExclusive` (boolean): A flag that indicates whether the zone group's areas are exclusive (`true`, meaning they do not overlap geographically) or non-exclusive (`false`, meaning they can overlap geographically).
 - `name` (string): The name of the zone group (e.g., "Municipalities", "Postal codes", "Departments", etc.).
 - `mapboxId` (string): The unique identifier for the zone group used in the Mapbox system for visualization (e.g., `adm3`, `pos4`, `adm2`).